-Under Massachusetts state law, LLCs are required to have the words “Limited Liability Company”, “Limited Company” or the abbreviations “LLC”, “LC”, “L.L.C.”, or “L.C.” in their name, so keep this in mind when naming your Massachusetts LLC.
+Under Massachusetts state law, LLCs are required to have the words “Limited Liability Company,” “Limited Company,” or the abbreviations “LLC,” “LC,” “L.L.C.,” or “L.C.” in their name, so keep this in mind when naming your Massachusetts LLC.

-Once you’ve decided on a name for your Massachusetts LLC, you can file a Name Registration Form with the Secretary of the Commonwealth that will reserve your chosen business name for a period of 60 days.
+Once you’ve decided on a name for your Massachusetts LLC, you can file a Name Registration form with the Secretary of the Commonwealth that will reserve your chosen business name for a period of 60 days.
 You can find this form here and you must send it by mail.
 The filing fee is $30, and you can extend your reservation for 60 more days by filing for an extension with the Massachusetts Secretary of the Commonwealth Corporations Division for an additional $30.

 If the name you’ve had to register isn’t your style, you can register a DBA (Doing Business As) name, also known as a fictitious name, trade name, or assumed name.

-A trade name is the name that you’ll present to the world and will appear on all of your LLC’s signs and advertisements.
+A trade name is the name that you’ll present to the world and will appear on your LLC’s signs and advertisements.
 You’ll need to register your LLC’s trade name with the city or county in which your business is located.

-3. Choose A Massachusetts Registered Agent
+3. Choose a Massachusetts Registered Agent

 The next step to forming an LLC is to appoint a Massachusetts registered agent or resident agent.
 This is important because your resident agent or registered agent’s name and address will be included on your Certificate of Organization form.

-A registered agent or resident agent must accept mail or legal documents like Service of Process from state offices like the Massachusetts Secretary of the Commonwealth Corporations Division or the Massachusetts Department of Revenue.
+A registered agent or resident agent must accept mail or legal documents like service of process from state offices like the Massachusetts Secretary of the Commonwealth Corporations Division or the Massachusetts Department of Revenue.
 The registered agent or resident agent must also be available during normal business hours on business days on behalf of your LLC to receive these official correspondences.

 4. Choose Your LLC Address

 The name for your LLC won’t be the only piece of information added to your Certificate of Organization form.
 The business address that you list on the Certificate of Organization form is important, along with the LLC name.
-This business address will be listed on the public record for the public to access online, as is the name of your Massachusetts LLC.
+This business address is listed on the public record for the public to access online, as is the name of your Massachusetts LLC.
 The address you list is the location your business will receive official mail and important legal notices, as well.